mohammadteeti/OPOST_AUTOMATION/README.md

 - **Supports Multiple Browsers**

   The program works with both Edge and Chrome, offering a selection mechanism to choose the browser type.
 This prevents browser overload, allowing users to perform other tasks on one browser while running the process in another.

+- **Logging Mechanism for Tracking Flow and Errors**

+    A logging window continuously streams the flow of the process, displaying printed outputs as well as stack traces for error tracking.
+This allows for real-time monitoring and troubleshooting of the system's activities.
+- **Start/Stop Features**

+    The system allows for multiple start and stop actions during runtime, preventing fatal crashes and ensuring smooth operation even if the process needs to be paused or restarted.

+- **Configurations File**

+    The code relies on a .cfg configuration file to initiate the browser in different modes and on various hosts, enabling multiple running scenarios and providing flexibility for different use cases.